 When we’re in the thick of Kapha season, or Spring, we may feel mentally sluggish, lethargic, depressed, and stuck in a rut.
 One great remedy to find balance and move this earth and water energy is trying something new.
 It could be as big as planning a trip to get out of town, or more simplistic like finding a new walking route.
 Garshana, Neti and Nasya are a few other ways we love to balance Kapha in our routines.

-What are some of your go-to practices for Spring?
+What are some of your go-to practices for Kapha Season?
 Let us know in the comments!